Jewish War Veterans of the USA v. Hagel/Trunk v. City of San Diego

 In 2011, the Ninth Circuit Court of Appeals found that the government’s display of the Mt.
 Soledad cross war memorial is unconstitutional.
 The U.S. Supreme Court declined to hear the case in 2012 and remanded it back to district court.
 The district court followed the Ninth Circuit’s ruling and prohibited the government from displaying the cross.

-In June 2014, the U.S. Supreme Court declined to hear an appeal of the district court's ruling.
+In June 2014, the U.S. Supreme Court declined to hear an appeal of the district court’s ruling.
+In December 2014, Congress authorized selling the memorial to the Mt.
+Soledad Memorial Association.
+In 2016, Defendants agreed to a settlement and the case was dismissed.